SymaLang/syma-website/public/docs/LANGUAGE.md

 **Important Notes:**
 - `/!` is primarily useful in RuleRules and meta-programming contexts
-- For preventing normalization of values, use `{Frozen ...}` instead
+- For preventing normalization of values, use `{Inert ...}` instead
 - Empty `/!` creates a splice that removes the element from its parent
 - `/!` only affects substitution, not pattern matching